amanda-f-ndsu/byte_le_royale_2023/Visualiser/readme.md

 ## How to use
 - Create a config.json
-- Use bytiser.run_log(log_path) to visualise a json log
+- Use bytiser.run_log(log_path) to visualise a json graphical log

+## Graphical Logs
+- JSON array of commands
+- Each command consists of
+    - turn: int
+        - Used to track which turn this command is executed as the commands are stored in an array
+        - All setup commands would be turn 0 for instance
+    - command: string
+    - value
 ## Config
 - Note, this code block is commented
-- JSON does not allow comments so remove all //comments before copying {
+- JSON does not allow comments so remove all //comments after copying {
     // ALL VALUES ARE REQUIRED
     // frames per second